MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 The app usage for a given day is reflected within 24 to 48 hours, and usage data for new apps can take up to 3 to 5 days to show up in the charts.

-You can view your app's usage and other additional insights from the **Analytics** page.
+You can view your app's usage and other more insights from the **Analytics** page.
 To access the page:

 1. Go to **[Developer Portal for Teams](https://dev.teams.microsoft.com)**.
 1. Select **Apps** from the left pane.